 Dear Mr. Krause:

-On [ Date ], Florida Power & Light Company ("FPL") and Midway Development Company, L.L.C. (the "Customer") completed to their mutual satisfaction all work on the 366 MW electric generating facility and associated interconnection facilities and related equipment required to interconnect Unit No. __ at the Facility with the FPL Transmission System and have energized Unit No. __ in parallel operation with the FPL Transmission System.
-This letter confirms that the Facility may commence commercial operation of Unit No. __ at the Facility and associated interconnection facilities effective as of [Date plus one day].
+On [ Date ], Florida Power & Light Company ("FPL") and Midway Development Company, L.L.C. (the "Customer") completed to their mutual satisfaction all work on the Facility, Customer’s Interconnection Facilities and FPL’s Interconnection Facilities required to interconnect Unit No. __ of Facility with the FPL Transmission System and have energized Unit No. __ in parallel operation with the FPL Transmission System.
+This letter confirms that the Customer may commence commercial operation of Unit No. __ of Facility Customer’s Interconnection Facilities effective as of [Date plus one day].

 Thank you.